artvolgin/symptom-covid-challenge/README.md

 14. Create dashboard in Shiny.
 15. How does  pct_wear_mask, pct_attended_public_event, etc. affected by the introduction of different restrictions.
 Main question: Does people pay attetion more to the restriction or to the number of cases when adjusting their behaviour.
 16. EDA of the Oxford state response data.
+17. Smoothing on top of the provided smoothing